4TRXIA/4TRXIA.github.io/_posts/2023-03-23-Hackthebox-ctf-2023.md

 # Hack the Box Cyber Apocalypse 2023 Complete! (≧∇≦)ﾉ

-Cyber Apocalypse 2023 was a jeopardy style CTF spanning multiple categories such as: forensics, hardware, pwn, misc, web, machine learning, cryptography.
+Cyber Apocalypse 2023 was a jeopardy style CTF spanning multiple categories such as: forensics, hardware, pwn, misc, web, machine learning, blockchain and cryptography.

-This is my first CTF that I have entered though I continue to rooms on TryHackMe, using the HTB Academy and working through the PicoCTF Gym.
+This is my first CTF that I have entered though I continue to complete rooms on TryHackMe, using the HTB Academy and working through the PicoCTF Gym.
 I've come to understand during this short experience - there's nothing quite like a live CTF.
 I hope to continue doing CTFs in future, at least, as much as time allows.

-(Will be adding more posts and formatting as needed)
+(Will be adding more over time).
+- **Posts Added:** trapped source, persistence
+- Posts to follow: getting started, initialise connection, questionnaire, critical flight, debut, timed transmission, alien cradle, plaintext tleasure and extraterrestrial persistence

 ## Warmup